 - Ensure the standard suits the needs of SMEs

 - Increase the compatibility of ISO 22000 with other management system standards, by adopting a common structure and terminology

 According to the current timeline, , the standard will be published in June 2018 as ISO 22000:2018.
-At the time of writing, the latest available draft is the second Committee Draft (CD2).
+At the time of writing, the latest available draft is the Draft International Standard (DIS).

 After the publication in 2018, a transition period for certified sites will begin.
 We will keep you informed on all details of the transition process as the dates are released.

 For those that have not only implemented ISO 22000, but are also certified to FSSC 22000, it is worth keeping mind that the new Version 4 will come into effect on January 1, 2018.
 This means that for those sites there will be two revisions in short succession.
 For an overview of the changes in FSSC 22000 Version 4, please refer to this summary.